spilioeve/WM-src/README.md

 ## REST API

-A REST API built on Flask can be run by navigating to the SOFIA directory.
+A REST API built on Flask can be run by navigating to the `rest_api` directory.
 First, you shoud update `config.py` with the appropriate configurations.
 The primary consideration is whether you will be using [Redis](https://redis.io/) to service requests asynchronously.
 This is helpful when you expect documents to be large and need to submit many of them at once.
 More on that in the [API Architecture section below](#api-architecture).

 The default is that Redis **will not be used**:
 ```